STONEWALL BRIGADE BYLAWS

 b.
 Lieutenants-There will be two Lieutenants (one 1st Lieutenant and one 2nd Lieutenant).
 Lieutenants will act as platoon and/or section commanders on the field.
 They should be thoroughly versed in Gilham’s Manual.
 The 1st Lieutenant will be responsible for the training of the 2nd Lieutenant and must be capable of commanding the Brigade in the absence of the Commanding Officer.

 c.
 Treasurer-The Brigade Treasurer will be responsible for the handling of all Brigade finances.
 He will maintain any Brigade bank accounts, keep accurate records of all financial transactions and issue payment of all debits to the Brigade treasury.
-He determines the amount of annual dues required each year to cover expected Brigade operating costs (See Part IV, COMMUNICATIONS AND BRIGADE ADMINISTRATION).
+In consultation with the company Representatives, he determines the amount of annual dues required each year to cover expected Brigade operating costs (See Part IV, COMMUNICATIONS AND BRIGADE ADMINISTRATION).
 The Treasurer should be familiar with accounting or bookkeeping.

 d.
 First Sergeant-The Brigade 1st Sergeant will be appointed annually by the Commanding Officer.
 The duties of the 1st Sergeant will include, but are not limited to; leading daily duties, keeping a roster at all events, forming the company and conducting roll call, conducting dress parade maneuvers, attending Non-Commissioned Officer (NCO) calls, drafting reports and records as prescribed by the Commanding Officer, and inspecting weapons.
 He will have knowledge of all duties of the Corporals and Sergeants, as well as the knowledge of the duties of the 2nd Lieutenant and will lead the Brigade in place of the officers as required in addition to his duties as the Brigade’s covering Sergeant as described in Gilham’s Manual.
 He should be in all aspects the best man on the field, and should command the respect of all on the field as he is responsible for maintaining discipline in the ranks and in camp.